murphye/gloo-quickstarts/gloo-edge-basic-quickstart/README.md

 ```

 If you receive `curl: (52) Empty reply from server`, it means that the Virtual Service is not yet ready, as MetalLB may still have been starting up.
 Please wait a moment and try again.

+## Next Steps

+Please see the [Gloo Edge Quickstart Guide](https://docs.solo.io/gloo-edge/latest/guides/traffic_management/hello_world/) for more information about this exercise.

+## Wrapping Up

 ### Stop k3d Cluster